aces/Loris-MRI/docs/04-Scripts.md

 #### Multiple scanner datasets per session

-In cases where a subject was scanned in two scanner sessions within a single study Timepoint, both datasets should be loaded and associated to the same visit label / session table record.
-Create separate tarchives for each DICOM dataset upload each to the same visit.
+In cases where a subject was scanned in two scanner sessions as part of the same study Timepoint, anonymize both DICOM datasets using the same Visit Label in the PatientName (or PatientID), and upload as two separate DICOM datasets.
+The insertion pipeline will automatically associate and display both sets of images acquired in both session scanner sessions under the same session table record.